-Quinoa.
-It would be so easy to rebel against this tiny but mighty seed that’s been hailed as the modern day grain messiah.
-It’s just everywhere now.
-To the point of being annoying.
-But I can’t.
-Quinoa really is a special (and addictive) grain alternative.
-The nutty taste, easy preparation, and sky-high nutrient count are just too hard to overlook.
+Quinoa really is a special (and addictive) gluten-free grain alternative.
+The nutty taste, easy preparation, and sky-high nutrient count are impossible to ignore.
 I’ve already shared two other quinoa recipes Black Quinoa with Roasted Brussels Sprouts and Tomato Mint Chutney and Italian Style Pizza with Quinoa Crust so it’s obvious I’m a fan.
 This delicious recipe adds yet another dimension to quinoa; as hot cooked cereal made with……quinoa flakes.

 As if hot quinoa cereal isn’t out of step enough, I included sesame seed “buttermilk” for the base.
 It sounds a lot more exotic than it really is.
 It’s simply fresh sesame seed milk infused with lemon juice (and optional probiotics) that’s allowed to culture for 30 minutes (or more) on the counter.
 This process sours the sesame seed milk and to my taste buds, turns it into almost-buttermilk.